joshhornby/joshhornby.github.io/_posts/2020-09-04-how-to-quickly-plan-and-estimate-an-mvp.md

 In my experience there are too many variables outside your control to confidently promise dates this early on in the development lifecycle.

-But a rough guide is normally required so other teams can coordinate their efforts e.g. Marketing, Compliance, etc.
+But other teams usually need a rough guide so they can coordinate, for example marketing or compliance.

 With the current team, think about how many stories the team could finish in a sprint (I personally like to work in 2 week sprints).